 Refetoff’s motion picture background informs his approach to constructing visual narratives.
 Most of his early artistic influences were from the world of cinema.
 His meticulous framing of compositions in depth, explorations of temporal as well as visual space, and creation of in-camera effects echo the great mise-en-scène directors Lang, Welles, Kubrick, and Melville.
 With an appreciation for the quirks and rebellions of technology that thwart the medium’s pretensions of authoritative objectivity, Refetoff reminds viewers that the photographic document is always a collaboration between a human and a machine, asking questions about truth, dispassion, control, and invention that are inherently part of how photography functions in the world.

-From Desert Windows examining the formal gestures that people use to frame and contain their relationship to the landscape, to related series like Dust to Dust, Magic and Realism, and Flirting with Disaster examining how they build their lives and move through these lands, Refetoff shifts between stylistic modes of representation to build layered, multidimensional histories of architecture, landscape, and population.
+From Desert Windows examining the formal gestures that people use to frame and contain their relationship to the landscape, to related series like Magic and Realism, Flirting with Disaster, and Prayer Changes Things examining how they build their lives and move through these lands, Refetoff shifts between stylistic modes of representation to build layered, multidimensional histories of architecture, landscape, and population.
 What links all the forms and aspects of his eclectic practice is a commitment to capture “what the picture requires,” using the many cameras he carries to render not only how a place looks, but how it feels to be there.

 Shana Nys Dambrot - Art Critic & Curator